utkugulbulak/gelbox_website/docs/pages/tutorial/start_new_analysis/start_new_analysis.md

 # Start new analysis

-This page provides simple instructions on how to perform a new analysis with GelBox 3.
+This page provides simple instructions on how to perform a new analysis with GelBox.

 ## Instructions

-+ Using the GelBox 3 through the cloned repository
++ Using the GelBox through the cloned repository
     - Launch MATLAB and double click `GelBox.mlapp`.
 It is located under `<repo>app` folder.
     - The `GelBox.mlapp` file starts the MATLAB App Designer, then press <kbd>F5</kbd> to start the application.

-+ Using the GelBox 3 as a stand alone application
++ Using the GelBox as a stand alone application
     - ...
     - ...

 After a few seconds, you should see a program window.
-Here is the GelBox 3 interface (Clicking on any of the images on this page will open a larger version in a new browser window.).
+Here is the GelBox interface (Clicking on any of the images on this page will open a larger version in a new browser window.).

 The interface is divided into three different panels.
 Their functionality is summarized as follows:
 + Gel Image: The image axes display the gel images.
 The main region of interest (ROI) box controls are located above the axes.
 Users can create and delete ROI boxes.